vinamra57/gitstory/docs/user/user-guide.md

 When development is complete, GitStory will run as a command-line tool from the terminal.
 Users will navigate to a Git repository and use the following commands to generate summaries or reports.

+**UPDATES: to run GitStory, head over to [run-commands-guide.md](run-commands-guide.md) and run GitStory on your chosen Git Repo.
+The following instructions will work when the GitStory team is able get GitStory builds to work and run on their end.**

 ### 3.1 `gitstory run`
 Generates a concise summary of the repository’s commit history on the current branch, highlighting major development events such as feature additions, bug fixes, and refactors.